Meet the Team

 Adam is responsible for website administration, He has worked with Aspire since 2011.

 He holds a qualification in IT studies, obtained from Roslyn Park College of the National Learning Network.
-Adam is currently endeavouring in a new course in Computing at TU Dublin, and as of June 2024 has seen the completion of his 3rd year of study (GPA 3.4, 3.44 and 3.58 respectively; these somewhat hindered by both global, local and personal factors which could have been better), and planning for the 4th.
-The course though not perfect is achieving its personal aim of improving focus and working through various difficulties, and understanding his relation with others.
+Adam has finished his 4th and final year of his studies in Computing at TU Dublin, with a raw percentage just above 70% which qualifies at TU Dublin and most other institution as a first class honours (GPA 3.4, 3.44, 3.58, and 3.4; in 2025 3.25 or above counts as a first in TU Dublin).
+His final year project in pure functional programming for a Haskell development framework that exampled a code documentation and referencing system scored more than 80% for the 10 and 5 credit module parts.
+The course though not perfect achieved its personal aim of improving focus and working through various difficulties, and understanding his relation with others.
 This may signal broader potential in managing and working with others to achieve enterprising goals; and contributing with his own vision in founding and form it; and spur others to do the same and improve their standards.

 Adam states: “I have met challenges in my road to higher education, good starts I could not finish.
 Sometimes my obsessions can impair my function but it is just a part of me and something I must and have developed strength in navigating and combining with real life.
 My latent ability is strong and I work to bring it forward.
 It was in my time at Trinity College Dublin (2005-2009, attempted) that I was diagnosed at the conclusion of my time there and from which I studied at Roslyn Park College of the National Learning Network and obtained a certificate in IT.
 Along with other short adventures in higher education over years I have found that I was not ready even if able in the past to complete my studies.
 The mental maturity required to manage my unique characteristics and the demands of personal and professional development is still in the making and is certainly being made”.